Asparagus Cashew Stir-Fry

 - 4 cups hot cooked brown rice

 - Reduce heat; add cashews and sesame oil.
 Cook 2 minutes longer or until heated through.
-Serve over rice.
-Yield: 4 servings.
+Serve with rice.